Here2Huynh/Bad-Captcha-Game/README.md

 # Overview
-Game of passing through levels by passing captchas with the most nuisanced UIs.
+Game of captchas with the most nuisanced UIs that bots and humans will have trouble passing.

+Frictionless ux? not interested.
+Delight the user?
+How about annoy them ever so slightly.

+Philosophy:
+What's a good way to practice building UIs well?
+Build intentiontly bad ones.

 # create-svelte